 The Handicap Committee must ensure the members play by the Rules of Golf.
-If a Type 1 club, the Committee should confirm the golf course is marked in accordance with the Rules of Golf.
+The Committee should confirm the golf course is marked in accordance with the Rules of Golf.

 The AGA can provide guidance on properly marking the golf course.